OSPO Alliance Charter

 By default, every decision is taken by consensus.

-If a consensus cannot be reached among the Maintainers, even with the participation of the Chairperson as a mediator, a formal vote is required.
+If a consensus cannot be reached among the participants, even with the participation of the Chairperson as a mediator, a formal vote is required.

 A formal vote: